-As we proceed westward across Nevada we pass a succession of serrated mountain ranges, many marked by lofty snow-clad peaks.
-There are broad basins and sheltered valleys traversed also, which with irrigation may some day yield abundant harvests.
-Some of these valleys now serve only for stock-grazing purposes, but in many places the effects of regulated irrigation may be observed.
-South of Pequop are the Pequop Mountains, while the Independence Mountains rise beyond.
+Valley Pass Alt.
+6072 As we proceed westward across Nevada we pass a succession of serrated mountain ranges, many marked by Icarus lofty snow-clad peaks.
+There are broad basins and sheltered valleys traversed also, which with irrigation may Pequop 6144 Fenelon some day yield abundant harvests.
+Some of these valleys Holborn 6103 now serve only for stock-grazing purposes, but in many 6126 places the effects of regulated irrigation may be observed.
+Anthony South of Pequop are the Pequop Mountains, while the Moor 6166 Independence Mountains rise beyond.
 Independence Valley lies between these two ranges, extending southward from Fenelon and Holborn.
 Moor is near the summit of Cedar Pass, and from this point there is a downward grade for over three hundred miles, the pass forming a natural gateway to the valley of the Humboldt River.

-Wells, Nev.-Alt.
+Wells, Nev .- Att.
 5,631.
 Pop.
 600. To San Francisco 608 miles.
 In the days of the Emigrant Trail this was an important supply point, hundreds of prairie schooners sometimes being encamped there.
 The name Humboldt Wells was given to the place because of the numerous springs which rise in a nearby meadow.
 From Wells a great cattle range extends northward into Idaho, while to the south lie the ranches and small farms of Clover Valley, between the Independence Mountains and the East Humboldt Range.
 At Wells the Western Pacific Railway diverges toward Salt Lake City.
-Stage leaves Wells on Tuesdays,
+Stage leaves Wells tri-weekly for